Massachusetts Alcohol Server Course

-This Massachusetts Alcohol Server Seller Course as an alcohol certification training course is a necessity for the state's responsible service of alcohol.
-Our Massachusetts alcohol training course is recognized and created using the standards set by the Massachusetts Alcoholic Beverages Control Commission (ABCC) and the rules and regulations set in the Massachusetts Liquor Control Act.
-This certification is often referred to as the Massachusetts Bartender License or Massachusetts Alcohol Seller/Server Permit.
+This Massachusetts alcohol certification course is created using the standards set by the Massachusetts Alcoholic Beverages Control Commission (ABCC) and the rules and regulations in the Massachusetts Liquor Control Act.
+This server and bartender certification is often referred to as the Massachusetts bartending license or Massachusetts alcohol server permit.

-Since 1985, we have alcohol certified tens of thousands of individuals and businesses over the last 35 years.
-This course is created by former bar and restaurant managers, bartenders, and servers.
+Since 1985, we have given alcohol tips for responsible alcohol service to tens of thousands of individuals and businesses.
+With this course, you will get tips to learn to serve responsibly by former bar and restaurant managers, bartenders, and servers.
 Our training incorporates decades of research.
-Over the decades, we have worked diligently with the state department and liability lawyers to create the most reputable and recommended alcohol certification training.
+We have worked diligently with state department and liability lawyers to create the most reputable and recommended alcohol certification training.

 Advantages to our online course:

 - Login and out of course as many times as needed to complete

 - Up to 6 months to complete your course